jkim188uncc/AStar/README.md

 # A Star Implementation
 This assignment only requires a path finding implementation, in this case A Star.
 All code should be contained in the `AStar.java` file, you shouldn't need to edit any other files.
 If you need a function that defines a **heuristic**, you can define it in the same file.

-There are many great references out there that have AStar pseudocode, [Wikipedia](https://en.wikipedia.org/wiki/A*_search_algorithm#Pseudocode) being on of many.
+There are many great references out there that have AStar pseudocode, [Wikipedia](https://en.wikipedia.org/wiki/A*_search_algorithm#Pseudocode) being one of many.

 A good way to check your work is to run the program often.
 If there is any issues with the implementation they should be easy to spot.

 # Up and Running
-This codebase has been run with the latest version of Java (17) using [Eclipse](https://www.eclipse.org/downloads/), [IntelliJ](https://www.jetbrains.com/idea/) and [VSCode](https://code.visualstudio.com/).
+This codebase has been run with the latest version of [Java (17)](https://www.oracle.com/java/technologies/downloads/#java17) using [Eclipse](https://www.eclipse.org/downloads/), [IntelliJ](https://www.jetbrains.com/idea/) and [VSCode](https://code.visualstudio.com/).
 After cloning and opening the assignment with your IDE of choice you should be able to run the program and see a GUI.

 You can either *clone* or download the assignment.
 Using [Git](https://git-scm.com/) and forking / cloning the codebase is encouraged.
 However, **DO NOT MAKE YOUR CODE PUBLIC**.

+## Using Maven (Optional)
+Included is a `pom.xml` that defines some basic lifecycle operations.
+It's not needed for this assignment, but if you're comfortable or interested in getting familiar with Maven you can find some more information here [Maven Getting Started](https://maven.apache.org/guides/getting-started/).
+Most IDEs will pick up on the `pom.xml` and you shouldn't need to do anything special.

 # GUI Controls
  * Left/Primary click on a tile to specify the **start** then click on another tile to specify the **end**.
 After both are defines the `findPath` method is called and the given path is displayed.